domenicosolazzo/practice-stoicism/Quotes.md

 # Quotes
+List of quotes from some famous stoic philosophers

 ### Marcus Aurelius
 - Everything that exists is in a manner the seed of that which will be